DomiKamu/OhmerPrems/README.md

 ![](docs/modules/FroeZe/_img/FroeZe_Header.png)

-FroeZe sequencer and its companion, FroeZe-X expander, _Absolute Night_ model (GUI theme), playing audio sequence (all outputs are direct-connected to the audio mixer).
+FroeZe sequencer and its companion, FroeZe-X expander, _Absolute Night_ model (panel theme), playing audio sequence (all outputs are direct-connected to the audio mixer).
 Per instrument track (AC to CL tracks, AC/accent isn't an instrument track), you can select drum machine and related drum kit by using both DM and KIT continuous encoders (wheels):

 ![](docs/modules/FroeZe/_img/FroeZe_Patch.png)